SVI-Capstone/svi_capstone/README.md

 ## Initial Thoughts & Hypotheses

-1. Is the average number of COVID cases per 100k is the same across CDC SVI Range Categories?
+1. Is the average number of COVID cases per 100k the same across CDC SVI Range Categories?

 2. Is there a correlation between SVI and the number of cases per 100k?